 Excerpt of language:

 “The following chemicals/compounds/classes are of concern due to the potential for toxic effects to aquatic organisms; however, no guidance values are designated.
-If these compounds are identified in the waste stream, then a review of the scientific literature may be appropriate for deriving guidance values.”
+If these compounds are identified in the waste stream, then a review of the scientific literature is appropriate for deriving guidance values.”

 Andrea: I understand the need for clarification, but DEQ to my knowledge, has never used these values as guidance values in the NPDES program, so we really don’t know whether the presence of these chemicals in the waste stream would automatically trigger a review of scientific literature.
 Therefore, I don’t think as part of this rulemaking we should be definitive and say “is” here.